Deterministic complexity analysis of Hermitian eigenproblems: Fast Arrowhead diagonalization

-In \cite{gu1995divide} it was briefly outlined how to utilize the Fast Multipole Method (FMM) to accelerate the computations of tridiagonal divide-and-conquer, which are governed by the secular equation, albeit without an end-to-end analysis.
-In this section we provide such an analysis.
+In this section we provide the full analysis of the algorithm of \cite{gu1995divide} when accelerated with the FMM.
 The FMM was introduced in \cite{rokhlin1985rapid}, to accelerate the evaluation of integrals between interacting bodies, and it has been comprehensively analyzed in the literature \cite{darve2000fast,darve2000fast2,cai2020stable,sun2001matrix,martinsson2007accelerated,livne2002n,gu1993stable}.
 Consider a function of the form

 where $x_j,c_j$ are constants and $k(x)$ is a suitably chosen kernel function, typically one of $\{\log(x), \tfrac{1}{x},\tfrac{1}{x^2}\}$.
 The FMM can be used to approximately evaluate $f(x)$ over $m$ different points $x_i$ in only $\widetilde O(m+n)$ arithmetic operations (suppressing logarithmic terms in the accuracy), instead of the naive $O(mn)$ evaluation.